Starting an LLC in Missouri

 - Members and managers will want to know who invested what and how profits and losses are allocated.

 The Operating Agreement is one of the most critical internal documents your LLC can have.
-When starting an LLC, you may feel the temptation to skip the operating agreement—but that’s where Piatchek Law Firm can help.

 Do I need to file my operating agreement with the state of Missouri?

 The operating agreement is an internal document for your LLC, and this should be kept on file for future reference.
 You don’t need to file it with the State of Missouri.

 Step 5: Get a Missouri LLC EIN

 The Employer Identification Number (EIN), Federal Employer Identification Number (FEIN), or Federal Tax Identification Number (FTIN), is a nine-digit number issued by the Internal Revenue Service (IRS).
 An Employer ID Number is used to keep track of a business’s tax reporting.
 It is like a social security number (SSN) for the LLC.

 Do I have to get a tax ID number (EIN)?

 If you plan to hire employees, you are required to have an EIN.
 Other reasons when you should have an EIN are: